JosieOnGit/Luniks/Geography/Adding a nation to Lúniks, The Map.md

 # Adding a nation to Luniks

-Adding a nation to the entire planet of Luniks might not seem like a fairly hard task, it should be no harder than plotting on the map, attaching a name and flag to it and leaving it to boil while new info slowly starts to stick to it.
+Adding a nation to the entire planet of Luniks might not seem like a fairly hard task, it should be no harder than plotting on the map, attaching a name and flag to it and leaving it to simmer while new info slowly starts to stick to it.
 Unfortunately, it's not that easy, but how come it's not?

 ## The Map
 As spotted before, the map remains unfinished from an eagle-eyed view, only a small set of countries is shown over a huge continent, but apart from that, it remains empty.
 It's comparable to spotting North America, and believing it's the entire planet, it just doesn't work that way.
 The map itself has also been created in 2020, and ever since, the project has taken many different turns, some countries shrank in size, or even split up, merged with others, or new ones took the spot.
 But one questions arises to the top: How can we fix this map?

 ### A set of potential countries that could claim land on Lúniks